cowolff/Simple-Spiking-Neural-Network-STDP/README.md

     │   │   ├── labels.csv
     │── .gitignore
     │── LICENSE
+    │── main.py                 # Main file for executing training/inference
+    │── SNN.py                  # The file containing all functions for training/infering
+    │                           # the SNN
+    │── Neuron.py
+    │── Paper.pdf               # The term paper we submitted
-    │── SNN.py                    # The main py-file for training and testing the SNN │── ANN_Comparison.ipynb      # The classical ANNs are being trained in Tensorflow │── Visualization.ipynb
+    │── Parameters.py           # All parameters used for training/inference
+    │── ANN_Comparison.ipynb    # The classical ANNs are being trained in Tensorflow │── Visualization_Helper.ipynb
     │── README.md
     └── requirements.txt
 <p align="right">(<a href="#top">back to top</a>)</p>